-"§ 143B-472.99.
-Small Business Regulatory Review Committee established; members; chairman; selection; removal; compensation; quorum; services.
+- "§ 143B-472.99.
+Small Business Regulatory Review Committee established; members; chairman; selection; removal; compensation; quorum; services. - (a) There is established the Small Business Regulatory Review Committee ("Committee").

-- ("Committee").
 The Committee shall be located in the Department of Commerce for budgetary purposes only.
-The Committee shall consist of 15 members, 10 of whom shall be appointed by the Governor.
-In making appointments, the Governor shall ensure that members represent the geographic regions of the State and are employed by or own a small business, as defined in G.S.
+The Committee shall consist of 15 members, each of whom shall be appointed by the Governor.
+In making appointments, the Governor shall ensure

+- that members represent the geographic regions of the State and are employed by or own a small business, as defined in G.S.
 150B-21.7B. - (b) The Governor shall designate one member of the Committee to serve as Chairman at the pleasure of the Governor. - (c) Members shall be appointed for a term of four years, except that one-third of the initial members appointed by the Governor shall be appointed to serve for a term of two years.
 Members shall serve until their successors are appointed and qualify.
 Any appointment to fill a vacancy on the Committee created by the resignation, dismissal, death, or disability of a member shall be for the balance of the unexpired term.
 A member shall not be appointed for more than two consecutive terms. - (d) The Governor shall have the power to remove any member of the Committee from office in accordance with the provisions of G.S.
 143B-16 of the Executive Organization Act of 1973. - (e) Members of the Committee shall receive per diem and necessary travel and subsistence expenses in accordance with the provisions of G.S.
-138-5. - (f) A majority of the Committee shall constitute a quorum for the transaction of business. - (g) The Secretary of Commerce shall provide clerical and other services required for the Committee to carry out its duties. - (h) The Committee shall meet at least semiannually, or more often if necessary as determined by the Chair.
+138-5. - (f) A majority of the Committee shall constitute a quorum for the transaction of business. - (g) The Secretary of Commerce shall provide clerical and other services required for the Committee to carry out its duties, including the designation of a Small Business Advocate.
+The Advocate shall review all proposed rules submitted to the Committee and make recommendations on less intrusive and less costly alternative methods of achieving the purpose of the proposed rule. - (h) The Committee shall meet at least semiannually, or more often if necessary as determined by the Chair.

 "§ 143B-472.100.
-Duties of the Small Business Regulatory Committee.
+Duties of the Small Business Regulatory Review Committee.

-The duties of the Small Business Regulatory Committee are as follows:
+The duties of the Small Business Regulatory Review Committee are as follows: